 - 1. Practical Nursing Program Application - 2.
 HESI Admission Assessment Exam Scores a minimum score of 70% recommended) - 3.
 Successful completion of any necessary remedial courses prior to application submission - 4.
 Completion of all prerequisites with a grade of "C" or better - 5.
-The successful completion of any necessary remedial courses prior to application submission - 6.
 CNA licensure documentation

-Selection to the LPN program will be based on a combination of pre-requisite GPA and entrance exam score.
+Selection to the LPN program will be based on a combination of prerequisite GPA and entrance exam score.
 After the selection process is completed, applicants will be notified by mail of acceptance or denial.